Cloud7050/ff-mine/docs/guides/arr/shiva.md

 **Phase 2**

 - Remember that there will be Icebrand shortly after the adds spawn!
 Everyone should stay stacked, while the OT grabs all adds and returns to the stack
-- Also don't forget Glacial Bash
+- Also don't forget Glacier Bash
 - When the boss disappears, the MT should stand on A so she reappears there
 - To keep debuffs separate, whoever the MT is in this phase will continue to tank subsequent Blade equips (phase 2 only has a single Blade equip), while the OT tanks Staff equips in phase 3